musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 For the demand forecasting model, features will be derived from raw sales data and additional features will be engineered.
 These are the features directly available in the raw sales data:

 {% highlight bash %}
-- StoreID	      Unique identifier for the store.
+- StoreID:	       Unique identifier for the store
-- Country	      Country where the store is located.
+- Country:	       Country where the store is located
-- City	         City where the store is located.
+- City:	          City where the store is located
-- ProductCategory	Category of the product
+- ProductCategory: Category of the product
-- Product	      Specific product sold.
+- Product:	       Specific product sold
-- Price	         Price per unit of the product.
+- Price:	          Price per unit of the product
-- Weather	      Weather condition during the sale.
+- Weather:	       Weather condition during the sale
-- Promotion	      Indicates if a promotion was active during the sale.
+- Promotion:	    Indicates if a promotion was active during the sale
-- Holiday	      Indicates if the day was a holiday.
+- Holiday:	       Indicates if the day was a holiday
 {% endhighlight %}

 - ### Preprocessing the Data